rafael747/blog/tech/_posts/2019-07-02-mirror-a-remote-postgresql-table.md

 layout: post
 title: Mirror a remote Postgresql table (dblink + materialized views)
 description: >
-  Keep a local mirrored table of a remote Postgresql server.
+  Keep a local mirrored table of a remote PostgreSQL server.
 image: /assets/img/postgres-remote-table/postgres-logo.png
 noindex: true
-comments: true
 ---

 It is very useful to have a local version of a production table in a local server.
 Among some reasons, we have: